MazRadwan/FSJSSprint1/README.md

 This entry logs the creation of a new token for the user "john_doe".

+**Interface**

+On the main screen of the web form, you'll see two options for generating a token as well as getting the token count.
+There is also a header for these screens that you can access at any time.

+**Generate a Token**

+On this page, you can enter a username to generate and get a token number.

+**Token Count**

+On this page, you'll get a count of the tokens currently accessible.

 ## Conclusion

 MyApp provides a robust framework for initializing an application, managing configurations, handling tokens, and logging events.
 The included help files and logging system ensure that the application is easy to use and maintain.